The Leading Independent

 Faculty

-Throughout its seven academic units, Marshall employs over 230 full-time faculty members; in 2021, they announced plans to employ over 250 full-time faculty by 2025.
+Throughout its seven academic departments, Marshall employs over 260 full-time faculty members.
 In addition to teaching classes, these scholars and practitioners also help staff the school’s eight centers and institutes, which range in focus from global supply chain research to entrepreneurial studies.
 The school also runs initiatives in Digital Competition and Digital Assets.

 Curriculum